prayantgupta15/SpotifyDataAnlysis-ETL-pipeline/README.md

   - Triggered Glue workflow has 2 Glue jobs: spotifyETLAthenaQueriesJob and spotifyETLAthenaQueriesJob

 **Transform**
-  - convertingJSONToParquetJob: will read current days data and convert JSON format to Parquet format and write to different folder in same manner.
+  - convertingJSONToParquetJob: will read current day data and convert JSON format to Parquet format and write to different folder in same manner.
   - This job transforms few columns and add an update_ts column.
   - After succesfully completion of this job, triggers next Glue job in Glue workflow 'spotifyETLAthenaQueriesJob'